-To extract the First Name from the cell A2, use the following formula.
+To extract the First Name from the cell A2, try the below formula.

-This formula uses the SEARCH function to spot the first space character then extracts all the characters to the left of it by using the LEFT function (See the below example).
+This formula uses the SEARCH function to spot the first space character then extracts all the characters to the left with the LEFT function (See the below example).

-Then, click on the little green square at the bottom right corner of cell B1 and drag it down over to cell B11 to apply the formula to the rest of the cells.
+Then, click on the little green square (fill handle) at the bottom right corner of cell B1 and drag it down over other cells (up to cell B11) to apply the formula to the rest of the cells.

-Now, first name are extracted from all the cells.
+Now, first names are extracted from all the cells.

-To extract the last name (Family Name) from the cell A2, use the following formula.
+To extract the last name (Family Name) from the cell A2, type the below formula.

-This formula uses the search function to find the position of the spacebar using the SEARCH function.
-Then it subtracts the spacebar’s position number from the total length of the name using the LEN function.
-This gives the number of characters in the last name.
+The provided formula uses the SEARCH function to locate the position of the space character in the string (A2).
+Then it subtracts the position number of space character from the total length of the name retuend by the LEN function to find the number of characters in the last name.
 Finally, it extracts the last name by using the RIGHT function.